Private Media Group: Product lines

 In 1998 the company launched Private Circle, a designer clothing label, at the Cannes Film Festival.
 The label would later be changed to Private Clothing and a boutique would be opened in Los Angeles.

 In August 2008 Private Media Group announced it had established an alliance with Marc Dorcel to collaborate in the home video market.
-The collaboration started with a three-year DVD distribution agreement for France and it's expected that other territories will be added, explore additional opportunities in other territories.
-It's also expected that Private and Dorcel will join forces in distribution platforms including Internet and IPTV/VOD in both France and across the EU.
+The collaboration started with a three-year DVD distribution agreement for France.